-The monastery dates back to the 18th century, and is one of the most religious for the Kagyu sect of Buddhists.
-There are indications that the structure dates back even more than 18th century, with the secluded location making it even more wonderful to experience.
+Phodong Monastery dates back to the 18th century, and is one of the most religious places for the Kagyu sect of Buddhists, and even for tourists.
+There are indications that the structure dates back even more than the 18th century, with the secluded location makes it even more wonderful for an enriching experience.

 Famous For: Reconstruction and apparent existence of an older monastery.
 You can also find some ancient murals at the place.

 A tourist attraction in the southern part of Sikkim, this little town is a recluse for anyone who is looking for one.
 It lets you stand alone in a crowd, surrounded by the serenity of the flowers in the summer and the snow-clad peaks in the winters.
 It’s among the must visit places in north east India for birders and ornithologists who have a merry time with the Himalayan migratory birds here.

 How to reach: Take a flight to Bagdogra Airport or a train to New Jalpaiguri Railway Station.
 From there, Ravangla can be reached via bus or taxi.

 Best time to visit: The place is at its best during April to June and September to January.

 Famous for: Bird watching at the Ralang Monastery which just 6km from the place.
 It is also famous for the view of all the majestic peaks during sun rise.
 It also has hot springs which are worth a visit.

 Spread over an immense 550 square kilometres, the Dampa Tiger Reserves have some beautiful tigers that you can catch sight, and capture pictures of.
 There is no doubt that the sight of a tiger is an experience in itself to cherish for lifelong.
 The royal look of a tiger, and their menacing yet elegant ways are best experienced in person, and that is why visiting this place is a must.